 When presenting Ladybug and Honeybee, Mostapha and Chris discuss the notion of tool verse toolkit.
-Essentially, Ladybug and Honeybee have been designed to be somewhat intentionally difficult to use.
-While this may seem counter intuitive, the rationale behind this decision is that often with these types of software, users don’t fully understand what is happening ‘under the hood’.
-This means that often incorrect input parameters are entered, resulting in meaningless results.
+Essentially, Ladybug and Honeybee have been designed to be somewhat intentionally challenging to use.
+While this may seem counter-intuitive, the rationale behind this decision is that often with these types of software, users don’t fully understand what is happening ‘under the hood’.
+This lack of knowledge means that often incorrect input parameters are entered, resulting in meaningless results.
 By allowing access to individual tools (components), users are forced to understand how they work before a result is returned.
 Furthermore, it affords users the possibility to customise their script, hence the notion of tool vs toolkit.
-It is basically the programming equivalent of a breathalyser before you can drive.
+It is the programming equivalent of a breathalyser before you can drive.

-Here is a brief list of what’s new in the latest version (0.0.61) and other important things to keep in mind when using the plug-in:
+Here is a brief list of some essential things to keep in mind when using the plug-in:

 - Units – Ladybug works with both metric and imperial units.
-If working in metric, you can use either meters, centimeters or millimeters.
-Honeybee on the other hand works exclusively in meters as this is the unit system of EnergyPlus and Radiance.
+If working in metric, you can use either meters, centimetres or millimetres.
+Honeybee, on the other hand, works exclusively in meters as this is the unit system of EnergyPlus and Radiance.

-- Ladybug syntax – The inputs of each component is codified with underscores as follows:
+- Syntax – The inputs of each component is codified with underscores as follows:

 - _ Required input

 - Weather files – The *epw format was developed by the US Department of Energy (DoE) to be a standard weather data format, to which several other data formats could be converted.
 The DoE use to provide a collection of thousands of weather files from around the world.
-Recently however, this has been moved to the EnergyPlus website.
+Recently, however, this has been moved to the EnergyPlus website.
 These have been derived from a wide range of sources which includes TMY2, TMY3, IWEC, and RMY.
-In general it is recommended to use ‘TMY3’ (Typical Meteorological Year 3) as it is more accurate, unless it is too far from the subject site, in which case it is better to use ‘TMY2’.
+In general, it is recommended to use ‘TMY3’ (Typical Meteorological Year 3) as it is more accurate unless it is too far from the subject site, in which case it is better to use ‘TMY2’.
 The *epw weather file contains weather data for all 8760 hours of a 365-day year.
-This data include:
+This data includes: